destroyedlolo/Marcel/Modules/mod_alert/README.md

 - **mod_alert.SendAlertsCounter()** - Send alert counter if `AlertsCounterTopic=` is defined
 - **mod_alert.ListAlert()** - Generate a list of all alerts' name.

+> [!NOTE]
-Notez-bien : ListAlert() is pushing a string per alert, which is not the best way to handle a large amount (but we are not expecting zillion alerts at a time, do we ?).
+> Notez-bien : ListAlert() is pushing a string per alert, which is not the best way to handle a large amount (but we are not expecting zillion alerts at a time, do we ?).
 The reason not to use an iterator is it would need to lock alerts list during iterating.
 It may lead to alert in race condition.
-Have a look in `Config/scripts` directory for an example how to save/restore alerts list.
+> Have a look in `Config/scripts` directory for an example how to save/restore alerts list.